chenyingyu-main/Interactive-Lab-Hub/Lab 3/README.md

 ## Prep for Part 2

 1. What are concrete things that could use improvement in the design of your device?
 For example: wording, timing, anticipation of misunderstandings...
-> * We realized that the wording could be more varied — in our previous script, the bear’s responses were all pre-set, which made the interaction feel rigid and unnatural. → This time, we plan to have a **real person responding** behind the scenes (for demonstration purposes).
 > * Sometimes, when the user pauses, it means they are thinking, but the bear’s response **interrupts** their thought process. → We plan to add a **recording button** (with a light indicator): when the button is pressed and the light is on, it records; pressing it again turns off the light and stops recording.
 > * As seen in Part A of the video, when the user finds the solution, the bear sometimes continues asking questions because it’s unaware of the situation, which can be confusing. → We could add a **button (OFF)** to deactivate the bear, or let it **detect  keywords** (from recording button) such as “Oh, I’m good” to automatically end the session.
 > * Starting the interaction too abruptly feels awkward. → We plan to include a **greeting phase**, where the bear first greets the user and confirms what problem they are working on before beginning the conversation.